edgedb/easy-edgedb/chapter6/index.md

 Now it works: we get `{18870503}` which began as an EdgeDB `str`, turned into a JSON string, then back into an EdgeDB `str`, and finally was cast into an `int64`.

 The [documentation on JSON](https://www.edgedb.com/docs/datamodel/scalars/json) explains which JSON types turn into which EdgeDB types and is good to bookmark if you need to convert from JSON a lot.
+You can also see a list of JSON functions [here](https://www.edgedb.com/docs/edgeql/funcops/json).

 [Here is all our code so far up to Chapter 6.](code.md)